 What makes these unifying digital process management systems so useful is that they visualize clearly the tasks of each person and outline deadlines and due dates.
 In addition, they boost productivity, allow better communication between teams and help managers to oversee the entire workflow.

 Although there is a variety of methods which are used as a base for the available project management solutions, their basic goal is the same – to boost performance.
 In order to do so, they use relatively similar features which support the teams’ work process by:

-- Providing teams with an arsenal of tools for measurement of stats like productivity, progress, cycle time of tasks, and etc.,
+- Providing teams with an arsenal of tools for measurement of stats like productivity, progress, the cycle time of tasks, and etc.;

 - Improving response times to expected and unexpected issues.